 The General Data Protection Regulations (GDPR) are laws that the European Parliament, the Council of the European Union and the European Commission will use to strengthen and unify data protection for all individuals within the European Union as well as the export of personal data outside the European Union (The EU).

 The GDPR are there to give citizens and residents control over their personal data and to simplify the regulatory environment for international business by unifying the regulation within the EU.

-The regulation was adopted in April 2016 and becomes enforceable from 25 May 2018 and, unlike a directive, it does not require national governments to pass any enabling legislation, and is thus directly binding and applicable. *
+The regulation was adopted in April 2016 and became enforceable on 25 May 2018 and, unlike a directive, it does not require national governments to pass any enabling legislation, and is thus directly binding and applicable. *

 * Taken from Wikipedia

-In the UK it’s currently called the Data Protection Act but it will become the GDPR in May.
+In the UK it used to be called the Data Protection Act but it become the GDPR in May 2018.
 And no, Brexit doesn’t affect any of what you’re about to read!

-The EU wants to give people more control over how their personal data is used because the current legislation was enacted before the Internet and cloud technology created new ways of exploiting data.
+The EU want to give people more control over how their personal data is used because the old legislation was enacted before the Internet and cloud technology created new ways of exploiting data.